robfatland/costnotify/instructions/README.md

 When your click the **Test** button at the top of the Lambda function page the results are shown as either Success or Failure.

-Whereas in the preceding we used the **Configure** tab: For debugging we also have the **Monitor** tab

-- This tab is very useful is something is not working properly with your lambda function
-- The monitoring tab is selected near the top of your lambda service page in the AWS console
+If execution Fails: Read through the message in the Output section of the **Code** box.
+This will indicate the line of code where the problem occurred.

+Whether the Lambda execution succeeded or failed you may be interested in the output it produces.
+Follow the **logs** hyperlink to see a list of result log files.
+The most recent is at the top.
+Click on this file to open it.
+Any `print` output from the Lambda function can be found here.

-- Dashboard charts indicate the lambda has been triggered
+The **Monitor** tab may also be useful in debugging.
+Dashboard charts indicate the lambda has been triggered, etcetera.
-- The link to View logs in Cloudwatch is also helpful; diagnostics printed by the lambda show up here
-  - Set print statements in the lambda; save the lambda; trigger it using the Test button; diagnose

 Cost Explorer is a feature of the AWS browser console.
 You can access this using the top right dropdown menu and selecting My Billing Dashboard; then start the Cost Explorer.